saucelabs/sauce-docs/docs/mobile-apps/automated-testing.md

   * Whether your test have any dependencies that must also be installed on the test devices and many other settings.
 For [Appium](/mobile-apps/automated-testing/appium), these settings are configured through capability properties in your test scripts.
 For [Espresso and XCUITest](/mobile-apps/automated-testing/espresso-xcuitest), these settings are configured through YAML properties.
 Refer to the applicable configuration documentation for your test environment for details about supported configurations and syntax.

-### 3. Run your Tests.
+### 4. Run your Tests.

 Once you have connected to Sauce Labs, provided access to your apps, and configured your tests, you can run your tests from the environment of your choice.
+For example, if you are running Appium tests through IntelliJ, you can start the test from within the IntellliJ interface or execute the command `mvn clean test` from a terminal.
+For espresso or XCUITests, you can use our `saucectl` CLI command `saucectl run` to kick off your tests.

 ## Mobile Automation Test Considerations